Antoni Milambo: Feyenoord

 A youth product of SV DEHMusschen and SV Charlois, Milambo joined Feyenoord's academy in 2015.
-He signed his first professional contract with the club at the age of 15 on 15 October 2020.
+He signed his first professional contract with the club, to mid-2023, at the age of 15 on 15 October 2020.
 He made his professional debut for Feyenoord in a 3–0 UEFA Europa Conference League win over FC Luzern on 12 August 2021.
-At 16 and 131 days, Milambo became the club's youngest ever player taking the record from Georginio Wijnaldum.
+At 16 and 131 days, Milambo became the club's youngest ever player, taking the record from Georginio Wijnaldum.
+On 13 July 2022, his contract at Feyenoord was extended with a year, to mid-2025.
+He made his Eredivisie debut on 2 April 2023, coming on as a substitute for Orkun Kökçü in a 1–3 derby win over Sparta Rotterdam.
+Milambo went on to play two more Eredivisie games as Feyenoord won their sixteenth league title.